malak4822/xmltranslator/README.md

 # xmltranslator

 Never ended project due starting new one.
 It is translator from japanese to english language.
-Name of app comes from format of file which contained saved translated word's.
+Name of app comes from format of file which containes saved translated word's.

 ## Bugs